zhang-mickey/computational-geometry/README.md

 by examining points within a **vertical strip** around the dividing line.
 This strip is checked efficiently by considering only points within a certain y-coordinate range.

+## Every simple polygon has a triangulation
+## Ever ytriangulation of a simple polygonon n⩾4 vertices contains at least two(triangles that are) ears.
 ## triangled

 ![image](https://github.com/user-attachments/assets/d319e05b-70b2-4c20-8e86-760413ea86fe)